kikirizki/miniChatbot/README.md

 - Code: Dive into our humble codebase, where simplicity and clarity reign supreme.

 ## Getting Started
-currently the code contain the simple re-implementation LLaMA2, the code is different with offical llama2 model, but still compatible with it's official checkpoint, please refer to the official repo to get the model checkpoint
+currently the code contain the simple re-implementation LLaMA2 emphasizing code readability over maintainability and robustness, hence the code is different with offical llama2 model, but still compatible with it's official checkpoint, please refer to the official repo to get the model checkpoint

 To run the chatbot demo please run the following command